DevonMorris/dotfiles/.notes/Linehop.md

-rich, the `villein` and the lord; equality penetrated into the Government through the Church, and the `being` who as a serf must have vegetated in perpetual bondage took his place as a priest in the midst of nobles, and not `infrequently` above the heads of kings`.`
+rich, the `villein` and the lord; equality penetrated into the Government through the Church, and the `being` who as a serf must have vegetated in perpetual bondage took his place as a priest in the midst of nobles, and not `infrequently` above the `heads` of kings.

 The different relations of men became more `complicated` and more numerous as society gradually became more stable and more civilized.
-Thence the `want` of `civil` laws was felt; and the order of legal functionaries soon rose from the `obscurity` of the tribunals and their dusty chambers, to appear at the court of the monarch, by the side of the feudal barons in their ermine `and` their mail.
+Thence the `want` of `civil` laws was felt; and the order of legal functionaries soon rose from the obscurity of the tribunals and `their` dusty chambers, to appear at the court of the monarch, by the side of the feudal barons in their ermine `and` their mail.
 Whilst the kings were ruining `themselves` by their great enterprises, and the nobles exhausting their resources by private wars, the lower orders `were`